JosieOnGit/Luniks/Historic Events/Stories/Story Drafts.md

 ## Unnamed and unused draft
+### Important note
+This snippet of a story could be extracted into **Snow's Last Light**, which is available at [[LAST LIGHT#// SNOW]].
+In that case, it will no longer be a draft, and not find a purpose elsewhere either.

 *// POV: Unnamed character*

 My ears continued ringing, smoke filled the room from the rubble that had collapsed on top of me.
 I struggled to make my way out of the pile I was buried under.
 Just what had gone wrong here?
 How did this even escalate as far as it has?
 The protocol seemed to progress just fine, we'd gone through 4 stages like we routinely have every week, and yet this time around, after 30 weeks, how come it failed now?